 Did you know that cannabis is well-known among its proponents to have many health benefits?
 The endocannabinoid compounds in cannabis can help in stabilizing moods, which can ease depression caused by chronic stress.
 In monitored dosages and used properly, cannabis can ease anxiety, which you may be experiencing as a result of COVID-19.
 It may not, however, support any weight loss goals you may have while in isolation, so hide the sweet, salty, and fried foods if you decide to partake.

 Many San Francisco Bay Area dispensaries remain open as essential businesses (this is San Francisco, after all) and are offering delivery and pick-up service to keep their customers as safe as possible during shelter in place guidelines.
+Some of the most stylish establishments are also letting people at reduced capacities.
 Here are a few San Francisco dispensaries and the services they’re offering to local Bay Area residents.

 Barbary Coast Dispensary (952 Mission St.)

 Barbary Coast and Barbary Coast – Sunset are now offering door to door service from 10 a.m. to 8 p.m. seven days a week.
 Simply enter your zip code and choose your items.
 If they don’t service your area, they’ll provide a link to a sister property that does.

 Currently offering pre-order online with pickup services, seven days a week, 12 p.m. to 5 p.m.
 Guests are asked to observe all social distancing protocols.

 Medithrive Cannabis Dispensary and Delivery (1933 Mission St.)

 Consistently voted best delivery service in the Bay Area, Medithrive is offering both curbside pick up and delivery (Mon.-Sat., 10 a.m. to 10 p.m, and Sunday, 11 a.m. to 8 p.m.)
 In order to expedite service, they are excepting online pre-orders only.